mountaineerbr/shellChatGPT/README.md

 The project will enter a maintenance phase from 2025 onwards, focusing primarily on bug fixes and stability.

-- We plan to deprecate the <!-- _image generation_ and --> _image editing_
+- We may only partially support the _image generation_ and _image editing_
-specific endpoints when script code becomes obsolete to work with images.
+specific OpenAI endpoints.

 - Text completions endpoint is planned to be deprecated when there are no models compatible with this endpoint anymore.